slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Creativity is thinking up new things.
 Innovation is doing new things."
 -- Theodore Levitt [1925]*

+> *"Imagination should be used not to escape reality, but to create it."
+-- Colin Wilson [1931]*

 > *"When nothing is sure, everything is possible."
 -- Margaret Drabble [1939]*